 “Today’s consumers expect an efficient interaction and are no longer willing to wait unnecessarily,” noted Velaro VP Jeff Mason.

-Adding a callback option drastically changed the calculus on the subject, however.
-Another survey sought to determine caller preference between waiting on hold or receiving a callback once an agent is available.
+Adding a callback option drastically changed the thoughton this subject.
+Another survey referenced by Software Advice sought to determine caller preference between waiting on hold or receiving a callback once an agent is available.
 Most customers preferred a callback.

-With callback (i.e., virtual hold technology), an automated voice system lets callers choose between continuing to wait on hold or receiving a callback.
-The element of choice here is an important one for customer service because it gives callers more power. provides callers with a choice.
-If they choose a callback, the system can interact with the call center system to call customers back when an agent is free—automatically, via outbound calling.
+With callback (e.g. virtual hold technology) capability, an automated voice system lets callers choose between continuing to wait on hold or receiving a callback.
+This is important to customer service because it gives callers more control and flexibility with their time by providing callers with a choice.
+If they choose a callback, the system can interact with the contact center system to dial customers back when an agent is free—automatically, via outbound calling.

 Callback relies on automated voice technology.
-When a caller chooses a callback, the IVR that accepts the request can communicate directly with the call center system, placing an outbound call to the customer and connecting that call to an available agent on the other end.
+When a caller chooses a callback, the IVR system that accepts the request can communicate directly with the call center system.
+It places an outbound call to the customer and connects that call to an available agent.
 All of this takes place without additional human intervention.

 It’s Not Going Away

-The problem with this is that nowadays we know how critical customer experience is to customer satisfaction and retention.
-That’s why Plum Voice IVR is designed to address both operational efficiency and customer experience.
+The problem with this is that we know how critical customer experience is to customer satisfaction and retention.
+That’s why Plum Voice has created tools to assist with building IVR systems.
+Plum Fuse and Plum DEV are designed to address both operational efficiency and the customer experience.

-As communications technology continues to improve, customers expectations will only increase.
+As communications technology continues to improve, customers’ expectations will increase and require a faster response.
 That’s why overall customer experience is such an important differentiator.

 Customer Experience Is More Important Than Ever

-With everyone paying more attention to wait times and customer experience, it’s more important than ever for companies to ensure that they have the right technology solutions for their customers.
+With businesses paying more attention to wait times and customer experience, it’s more important than ever for companies to ensure that they have the right technology solutions to meet their customers’ needs.

-Whether businesses choose to automate frequent calls or provide callback services, they need technology to get the job done right.
+Whether businesses choose to automate frequent calls or provide callback services, they need modern technology to get the job done right.
 Plum Voice offers reliable, secure, cloud IVR platforms that deliver great customer experiences.
-Our platforms include VoiceTrends, a built-in data and analytics toolkit tailored specifically to IVR, making it easier than ever to have great, customer-friendly IVR.
+The Plum Voice platform includes VoiceTrends, a built-in data and analytics toolkit tailored specifically to measure the performance of voice applications built with Plum Voice’s DEV, Fuse and Insight tools.

-Get in touch to see how Plum Voice can help you serve customers fast, without the frustration of waiting on hold.
+Contact us today to learn how our tools can help you build customer service solutions fast, without the frustration of waiting on hold.